History of Florida: Theme parks

 Florida's first theme parks were developed in the 1930s and included Cypress Gardens (1936) near Winter Haven, and Marineland (1938) near St. Augustine.
+In 2004, Cypress Gardens was added to the U.S. National Register of Historic places.
+The original Cypress Gardens Florida theme parked closed in 2009, until 2011 "it was thoughtfully restored and reopened as part of LEGOLAND® Florida Resort".

 Disney World

 Disney selected Orlando over several other sites for an updated and expanded version of their Disneyland Park in California.
 In 1971, the Magic Kingdom, the first component of the resort, opened and became Florida's best-known attraction, attracting tens of millions of visitors a year.
 It stimulated the development of other attractions, as well as large tracts of housing and related businesses.

+Walt Disney and his executives titled the Disney expansion, "Project X" and researched the area under alias and a borrowed jet.
+Disney and his team received backlash as they turned Central Florida into Disney, some saying, dwindling the opportunities for natural attractions such as the Florida Springs and beaches to flourish.

 The Orlando area became an international resort and convention destination, featuring a wide variety of themed parks.
 Other area theme parks include Universal Orlando Resort and SeaWorld.

 Boating

 In 2017, 50,000 vessels were damaged by Hurricane Irma.
 This resulted in about $500 million worth of damage, predominately in the Florida Keys.

+Recreational boating in the Everglades National Park has increased by about 2 to 2.5 times between 1970 to 2007 and this would lead to a substantial ecological pressure.
+This is because boat propellers physically uproot and scar the seagrass bed and with recovery often taking several years after the seagrass is damaged.